Accessibility statement for the Education, Skills & Employment Portal and Associated Applications

 What to do if you can’t access parts of this website

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:
+If you need information on this website in a different format like plain text, braille, BSL, large print, easy read or audio recording, we'll need you to tell us:

 For Post-16 Data Collection and Inform reporting